-Student Learning Outcome Two: Ethics/Ethical Behavior (Assessed 2014-15)
+Student Learning Outcome Two: Ethics/Ethical Behavior (Assessed 2014-15 & 2017-18)

 PLP Scholars will manifest an understanding of leadership ethics and service to others, and illustrate, analyze, and assess their own leadership qualities in relation to theoretical principles.
-Although discussions of ethical behaviors are woven through all Leadership Studies courses, this assessment focuses on ethical dilemmas as revealed in two courses-US/PLP 360 Applied Leadership and US/PLP 460 Working with Experienced Leaders.
+Although discussions of ethical behaviors are woven through all Leadership Studies courses, this assessment focuses on ethical dilemmas as revealed in two courses-PLP 360 Applied Leadership and PLP 460 Working with Experienced Leaders.
 Applied Leadership requires successful implementation of a group project under the supervision of a selected advisor.
 Students are graded on both the product they deliver and evidence of progressive learning throughout the course.
 Assessment includes evaluation by fellow team members and the advisor, as well as self-evaluation through a final written paper, a journal of documented hours, and a group presentation that includes a visual production describing the project's purpose, methodology, key insights and recommendations.
-In Fall 2014, the juniors chose to develop and produce an ethics conference for emerging leaders in response to a request from the Center for American Values.
+In a primary effort during Fall 2014, for example, the juniors chose to develop and produce an ethics conference for emerging leaders in response to a request from the Center for American Values.
 The actual conference was held on February 6, 2015.
-Students submitted "final papers" in December, but continued their work after the holidays and implemented the conference in February.
+Students submitted "final papers" in December but continued their work after the holidays and implemented the conference in February.
 All students submitted post-conferences papers and held a follow-up evaluation and discussion session with questions derived from their post-conference responses.
+The purpose of our focus this year is on the artifacts collected, the assigned readings and discussions centered on ethical behaviors in leadership, and student feedback regarding ethical knowledge, analysis, and evaluation.
+(Also see strategy summary below.)